2006 Pacific Life Open

-The 2006 Indian Wells Masters (also known as the Pacific Life Open for sponsorship reasons) was a joint ATP Tour and WTA Tour tournament that took place on the hard courts of the Indian Wells Tennis Garden in Indian Wells, California.
-It took place from March 6 to March 19.
+The 2006 Indian Wells Open (also known as the Pacific Life Open for sponsorship reasons) was a joint ATP Tour and WTA Tour tournament that took place on the hard courts of the Indian Wells Tennis Garden in Indian Wells, California.
+It was the 33rd edition of the tournament and took place from March 6 to March 19.
 The event was part of the upper echelon of both the women's and men's tours, as part of the ATP Masters Series and the WTA Tier I events respectively.

 Roger Federer won his third consecutive title at Indian Wells, a feat that no other player had achieved until this point.